AqsaTariq/CarND-LaneLines-P1/README.md

 Since we expect this solution to work on public roads it is reasonable to assume that the lane line from the previous frame is a good approximation to where the lane line should be in the current frame.
 So for all frames that had no lines identified I used the line from the previous frame.

-To solve the "shakiness" of the lines I added a smoothing parameter and would only allow lines to change by 15% on the final version.
+To solve the "shakiness" of the lines I added a smoothing parameter and would only allow lines to change by 15% per iteration on the final version.

 The results can be seen in this [video](https://github.com/bguisard/CarND-LaneLines-P1/tree/master/test_videos_output/challenge.mp4)